Roasted Butternut Squash Soup

 Instructions

-• Slice it in half.
+• Slice it in half and remove the seeds.
 Preheat your oven to 425°F (220C).
 Slice the ends off the butternut squash.
 Stand the butternut squash on end and carefully slice it in half lengthwise.
+Then, Use a spoon to remove the seeds and membrane.
 Pro tip: the butternut squash is easier to slice through if you microwave it for 2 to 3 minutes.

 • Season and roast.
 Transfer the butternut squash to a baking tray cut side up, coat with oil and sprinkle with salt and pepper.
 Then flip the butternut squash over so the cut side is down and roast for 60 minutes.

-Seasoning the butternut squash.
+Roasting butternut squash.

 • Add the onion.
 After 30 minutes, spread a little oil on the cut side of the onion and add it to the baking tray, cut side down.
 Continue cooking for another 30 minutes, then remove the baking tray from the oven.